jokokko/reviewhelp.toolbox/README.md

 Available functionality:
 - Build a catalog of wired plugins and wiring lifecycles from [StructureMap](http://structuremap.github.io/) configurations.
 The scanning can span multiple solutions.
+- Build a catalog of wired plugins and wiring lifecycles from [Lamar](https://github.com/JasperFx/lamar) configurations.
+The scanning can span multiple solutions.

 ![Screenshot of console](assets/consolescreenshot.png)